wylazakaria/acme-accounting/README.md

 2. Documents should process in the background and the client should be able to check the status of the processing.
 3. Metrics should be recorded for discussion.
-4. Commit the changes and create a PR for the changes in YOUR OWN repository.

 ## Stretch Tasks